-NAMI REACH Program
+NAMI Adult Peer Mentoring Program

 Who does the program serve?

-Individuals, family members, or agency/healthcare personnel may refer to this service by calling NAMI PBC and requesting Peer Support Services.
-The caller will provide information to the NAMI PBC Program Coordinator.
-Alternatively, information may be provided directly by a call to the individual in need of services.
-A NAMI PBC assigned PSS will contact the individual requiring services to schedule an initial visit.
-Subsequent weekly visits will be scheduled during the initial visit.
+Individuals, family members, or agency/healthcare personnel may refer to this service by calling NAMI PBC and requesting Peer Mentoring Services.
+The caller will provide information to the NAMI PBC Program Manager.
+The NAMI PBC Program Manager will assign a Peer Specialist/Mentor to work with the individual and will contact the individual requiring services to schedule an initial visit.
+Those present at the initial visit are the individual receiving services, Peer Specialist/Mentor, Program Manager and, possibly, family members and/or agency/healthcare personnel.
+Subsequent weekly visits will be scheduled by the Peer Specialist/Mentor during the initial visit.

 To make a referral, please call the Program Manager at (561) 323-2770.

 NAMI PBC uses Peer Specialists/Mentors to link individuals living with a mental health condition who are living in isolated situations in Palm Beach County and who are often not connected to clinical services and/or a support network, to existing services, programs, and groups.
 After establishing rapport with the individual and working towards the individual’s personal goals, the NAMI PBC Peer Specialist/Mentor will strive to connect them with peer drop-in programs and peer support groups, working to build a network of trust and support.
 Ultimately, for those who could benefit, yet are not accessing them, the use of clinical services will be discussed.
 This is a topic frequently addressed in NAMI PBC support groups and educational programs.